MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 2*

-These are the same expression, but the latter is a lambda style expression which some may find more readable.
-These example generates a new collection:
+These example generate a new collection:

 ```
 foreach(json("{'name': 'jack', 'age': '15'}"), x, concat(x.key, ':', x.value))
 foreach(json("{'name': 'jack', 'age': '15'}"), x=> concat(x.key, ':', x.value))
 ```

 And return the result **['name:jack', 'age:15']**.
+Note that the second expression is a *lambda expression*, which some find more readable.

 <a name="formatDateTime"></a>